 Our hypothetical second-quarter 2020 full cost ceiling calculation has been prepared by substituting (i) \$43.96 per Bbl for oil, (ii) \$7.56 per Bbl for NGL and (iii) \$0.38 per Mcf for natural gas (collectively, the "Pro Forma Second-Quarter Prices") for the respective Realized Prices as of March 31, 2020.
 All other inputs and assumptions have been held constant.
-Accordingly, this estimation strictly isolates the estimated impact of low commodity prices on the second-quarter 2020 Realized Price, calculated as the unweighted arithmetic average of the first-day-of-the-month price for oil, NGL and natural gas for the 10 months ended April 1, 2020 and holding the April 1, 2020 prices constant for the remaining eleventh and twelfth months of the calculation.
+Accordingly, this estimation strictly isolates the estimated impact of low commodity prices on the second-quarter 2020 Realized Prices that will be utilized in our full cost ceiling calculation.
+The Pro Forma Second-Quarter Prices use a slightly modified Realized Price, calculated as the unweighted arithmetic average of the first-day-of-themonth price for oil, NGL and natural gas for the 10 months ended April 1, 2020 and holding the April 1, 2020 prices constant for the remaining eleventh and twelfth months of the calculation.
 Based solely on the substitution of the Pro Forma Second-Quarter Prices into our March 31, 2020 proved reserve estimates, the implied second-quarter 2020 impairment would be \$448 million.